-Providers should contact the associated managed care organization (MCO) for assistance before submitting a complaint (see hyperlink below) to the Ohio Department of Medicaid (ODM).
+Providers should contact the associated managed care entity (MCE) for assistance before submitting a complaint (see hyperlink below) to the Ohio Department of Medicaid (ODM).

-Providers should contact the MCO’s provider services line and/or their regional provider relations representative.
-Providers are encouraged to use the appeals, grievance, or arbitration processes as outlined in their individual contract with that MCO.
-If the MCO or MCO’s representative do not return a provider’s call within five business days, the provider may complete the provider complaint form below.
+Providers should contact the MCE’s provider services line and/or their regional provider relations representative.
+Providers are encouraged to use the appeals, grievance, or arbitration processes as outlined in their individual contract with that MCE.
+If the MCE or MCE’s representative does not return a provider’s call within five business days, the provider may complete the provider complaint form below.
+Providers should also check the MCE’s Claims Payment Systemic Errors (CPSE) report for the issue in question.

-All complaints submitted are sent immediately to the corresponding MCO for response.
-Please note the MCOs will have up to 15 business days to respond.
+All complaints submitted are sent immediately to the corresponding MCE for response.
+Please note the MCEs will have up to 15 business days to respond.
+ODM staff review each complaint received along with the MCE response in order to identify issues and trends.
+Please note that ODM does not follow-up with all providers on complaints submitted but the MCE will follow-up.

-The provider inquiry guidance document and inquiry form are located HERE.
+The provider inquiry form is located here.
 Ensure your pop-up blocker is turned off.

 - Medicaid Managed Care Benefits (by provider type)